 Within a competitive job market, one way that employers try to stand out is with a robust offering of learning opportunities.
 Employees are no longer focused solely on a substantial compensation and benefits package - instead, they are seeking organizations that can provide room for them to grow and develop.

-Employees typically report higher levels of engagement and company loyalty when provided with a variety of career development opportunities.
-They tend to work harder and be more engaged with an employer who shows an interest in their own development and values their growth.
+Employees typically report higher levels of engagement and company loyalty when provided with a variety of career advancement opportunities.
+They tend to work harder and be more engaged with an employer who shows an interest in their own professional and personal development and values their growth.

-Development opportunities are an essential motivator in the workplace.
+Employee development programs and opportunities are essential motivators in the workplace.
 They inspire and enable employees to grow while developing new knowledge, skills, and mindsets.

-This is typically what comes to mind when thinking about career development.
+This is typically what comes to mind when thinking about employee development programs.

 Company training budgets are typically dedicated to these programs, which include the following:

-Conferences: Conferences are an excellent opportunity for employees to learn and network with top talent in their industry.
+Conferences: Conferences are an excellent opportunity to develop employees and help them learn and network with top talent in their industry.
 They can learn about innovative processes and tools to share with teammates once they’ve returned to the office.
 One of the main benefits of conferences is the ability to change your scenery and gain some new perspectives from industry leaders, which can be very energizing and inspirational.

-Providing additional work experience as method of people development is a cost-efficient way to focus on expanding your team’s skill set.
+Providing additional work experience as part of employee development activities is a cost-efficient way to focus on expanding your team’s skill set.
 These types of programs also inspire loyalty by proving to employees that you can see them taking on more responsibility and growing within the company - it prevents stagnation and builds team leaders.

 ▻ when an employee is doing well and should get additional opportunities to build new skills,